 Well, all of these devices need to be programmed to perform their various tasks.
 So, understanding computer code is just about the best possible skill you can learn these days in terms of boosting your career.

-Not only is the world of tech filled with job opportunities, but learning coding is also a lot of fun!
+Not only is the world of tech filled with job and income opportunities, but learning coding is also a lot of fun!

 But what can coding do for you exactly?

 Let’s jump right in and look at 12 benefits from learning programming…